What is a joint use arrangement of school facilities?

 What are my obligations under a joint use agreement?

-As part of the license negotiations, the Department and third party will negotiate clauses relating to sharing of the facility, hours of access, recurrent maintenance, capital works costs, costs of utilities, and governance.
+As part of the license negotiations, the department and third party will negotiate clauses relating to sharing of the facility, hours of access, recurrent maintenance, capital works costs, costs of utilities, and governance.

 Under a joint use agreement, how long will my licence term be for?